tbellembois/gochimitheque/README.md

 # Administrators

 A static administrator `admin@chimitheque.fr` with id `1` is created during the installation.
 It is hardcoded and must not be deleted.
 You can add a comma separated list of admins emails.
 You should limit the number of admins and set entity managers instead.
-Always keep the `admin@chimitheque.fr` account.
 Non existing accounts will be created.

-> example: `-admins=admin@chimitheque.fr,john.bar@foo.com,jean.dupont@foo.com`
+> example: `-admins=john.bar@foo.com,jean.dupont@foo.com`

 # Users management

-Users permissions are still managed in the Chimithèque application (by admins and entity managers).
+Users permissions are still managed by the Chimithèque application (by admins and entity managers).
 But user creation and deletion are now managed by the embeded Keycloak application.

 There are two ways to manage users:
 1. enable user registration in Keycloak (easiest way) People will have the possibility to create their own account but will NOT be able to connect to Chimithèque until they are affected to an entity.